Jeinzi/libmswmm/example-projects/6.0.6000.16386/README.md

-image-5s-fade-in.MSWMM | A 5s long image with fade in from black effect image-5s-fade-in-out.MSWMM | Fade out to black added to the previous project one-sound.MSWMM | Contains only one audio file on the audio timeline
+image-5s-fade-in.MSWMM | A 5s long image with fade in from black effect image-5s-fade-in-out.MSWMM | Fade out to black added to the previous project one-sound.MSWMM | Contains only one audio file on the audio timeline one-sound-fade-mute-half-volume.MSWMM | The same as before, but fade in and out have been activated, the volume set to 0.48 and the whole clip muted